 Episode 1 - Pan-Roasted Shrimp with Wisconsin Aged Parmesan.
-Servings: 4-6 Ingredients: 2 shallots, minced (about 2 tablespoons)1 clove garlic, mincedKosher salt and ground black pepperJuice of 2 lemons1/2 cup (4 ounces) extra virgin olive oil plus 1 tablespoon for shrimp1/2 cup grape tomatoes, halved1 cup freshly cooked or canned white beans, such as cannellini1 cup (about 4 ounces) Wisconsin Parmesan cheese, cut in small dice1/4 cup fresh dill, chopped1 pound large shrimp, peeled and deveined Cooking Directions: Place shallots and garlic in mixing bowl.
+Servings: 4-6 Ingredients: 2 shallots, minced (about 2 tablespoons)1 clove garlic, mincedKosher salt and ground black pepperJuice of 2 lemons1/2 cup (4 ounces) extra virgin olive oil plus 1 tablespoon for shrimp1/2 cup grape tomatoes, halved1 cup freshly cooked or canned white beans, such as cannellini1 cup (about 4 ounces) Wisconsin Parmesan Cheese, cut in small dice1/4 cup fresh dill, chopped1 pound large shrimp, peeled and deveined Cooking Directions: Place shallots and garlic in mixing bowl.
 Add pinch of salt; mix.
 Pan-roast shrimp: Heat remaining 1 tablespoon olive oil in sauté pan.
 Add warm shrimp to prepared mixture and toss.
 Snake Oil?
 The scientific evidence for health supplements.
 See the data: bit.ly/snakeoilsupps.

 Now its time we consider table salt with the same perspective.
 Refined table salts start innocently enough: they are collected from sea water (often from not-so-pristine locales such as the South San Francisco Bay) or harvested from underground salt mines.
 After water-flushing, table salt manufacturers will typically treat and precipitate out unwanted elements using chemical agents such as barium, sulfuric acid and chlorine.
 The resulting brine is vacuum-evaporated, and anti-caking chemicals such as tricalcium phosphate, silica dioxide, sodium ferrocyanide, ferric ammonium citrate and/or sodium silico-aluminate may be added, depending upon the manufacturer.

 President-Elect, It may surprise you to learn that among the issues that will occupy much of your time in the coming years is one you barely mentioned during the campaign: food.
 Food policy is not something American presidents have had to give much thought to, at least since the Nixon administration–the last time high food prices presented a serious political peril.
 Since then, federal policies to promote maximum production of the commodity crops (corn, soybeans, wheat and rice) from which most of our supermarket foods are derived have succeeded impressively in keeping prices low and food more or less off the national political agenda.
 After cars, the food system uses more fossil fuel than any other sector of the economy — 19 percent.
 In addition to the problems of climate change and America’s oil addiction, you have spoken at length on the campaign trail of the health care crisis.
 How We Got Here I. Pepperoni Pizza Puffs.
 If I ask my kids what they want for dinner, there's a ninety percent chance they will say pizza.

 They love it, as most kids do.
 FDA: Antibiotics in Livestock Affects Human Health.
 Agency Suggests Limits on Antibiotics in Animals Because of Rise of Drug-Resistant Bacteria Why do I need to register or sign in for WebMD to save?